 Group Work and Academic Integrity: You are encouraged to discuss your homework and projects outside of class time with your classmates, however, all work submitted must be your own.
 You are required to acknowledge collaboration with other parties (including a website or textbook reference) in arriving at your answers/explanations in homework and projects.
-Submitted work that is strongly suspected of being misrepresented as your own (i.e. plagiarism, including copying the output of generative AI) will be reported to the Dean's Office and may result in a zero on the assignment/exam and/or a D/F in the course.
+Submitted work that is strongly suspected of being misrepresented as your own (i.e. plagiarism) will be reported to the Dean's Office and may result in a zero on the assignment/exam and/or a D/F in the course.